mblayman/mattlayman.com/content/understand-django/2020-01-22-urls-lead-way.md

 We can explain this pattern one chunk at a time.

+* The string itself starts with `r"` because it is a raw string in Python.
+    This is used because regular expressions use `\` extensively.
+    Without a raw string,
+    a developer would have to escape the backslash repeatedly by using `\\`.
 * The caret, `^`, means "the pattern must *start* here."
     Because of the caret,
     a path that starts like `myblog/...` will not work.